RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-lecturers.html.md

 ### Dates

- [Last updated: 18 December 2020]
+ [Last updated: 01 February 2021]

 You can find all dates and potential changes under [dates and deadlines](https://www.hhu.de/en/studies/organising-your-studies/translate-to- english-vorlesungszeiten).

-The phase of written examinations following the winter semester is four weeks long, from 16 February to 12 March 2021.
+The phase of written examinations following the winter semester is four weeks long, from 15 February to 12 March 2021.
 The phase of written examinations before summer semester 2021 is planned to take place from 22 March to 09 April 2021 (over the Easter holidays 2021: from 02 to 05 April 2021).

 ## [ Teaching activities and studies ](for-lecturers.html#)

-[Last updated: 22 January 2021]
+** ** [Last updated: 01 February 2021]

-The following framework conditions regarding teaching and studying at HHU will be in effect until the end of the lecture period on 12 February 2021:
+The following framework conditions regarding teaching and studying at HHU will be in effect until the end of the lecture period on 12 February 2021.The next NRW government decision round regarding coronavirus restrictions for higher education institutions is scheduled to take place in February.
+As before, the Taskforce Lehre will then immediately discuss the decisions‘ implementation and inform you about possible changes as soon as possible.
+Please note that these ordinances and decrees concerning university operations are not always available immediately and that therefore their implementation at HHU can only take place time-delayed.

+#### Lectures (01 February 2021)

 As a rule, in-person lectures are not allowed.
 Wherever possible, classes will continue to be taught online until the end of the lecture period.
 If required,